Best Books from 2023

 After Eleanor’s husband, Franklin Delano Roosevelt, was elected president in 1932, the two women began to collaborate even more closely.
 She became quite a controversial First Lady for pursuing her own agenda, separate from FDR, and particularly for her outspoken stance on civil rights.

-When Elanor begins to receive threats as a result of her close relationship with Mary, both women use it as motivation to fight even harder for equality.
+When Eleanor begins receiving threats because of her close relationship with Mary, both women use it as motivation to fight even harder for equality.

 After reading and loving The Personal Librarian, we were so excited to see the writing duo of Marie Benedict and Victoria Christopher Murray collaborating again on this novel.